Fill your College Details

 15. What are constructors and destructors in C++?

-Constructor: A special member function that initializes objects of a class.
-It is executed automatically when an object is initialized.
-Constructors can be parameterized or default.
+Constructor: A special member function of a class that initializes objects of the class.
+It is automatically called when an object is initialized.
+A constructor can be a default constructor or parameterized constructor.

 class Example {